magenta/midi-ddsp/README.md

 size of 16.
 For a GPU with less memory, please consider using a smaller batch size and change the batch size in `train_midi_ddsp.sh`.

+***The MIDI-DDSP cannot be installed on M1 Macbook.
+There is a problem with pip install package involves TensorFlow.**

 ## Try to play with MIDI-DDSP yourself!

 Please try out MIDI-DDSP